 If you’re experiencing heart palpitations after COVID-19, it can feel like your heart is beating too fast, fluttering or pounding.
 Your heart may be acting strangely for many reasons – it doesn’t necessarily mean that you have a heart condition.
 For example, dehydration, exercising and stress can affect your heart and how it beats.

 Usually, you don’t need to worry if you occasionally get heart palpitations unless you also have other symptoms like chest pain.
-But recurring heart palpitations after COVID-19 can be heart arrythmias, which is a group of disorders that affect heart rhythm.
+But recurring heart palpitations after COVID-19 can be heart arrhythmias, which is a group of disorders that affect heart rhythm.

 If your heart seems to be fluttering on a regular basis, take note of what you’re doing when your symptoms occur and make a primary care appointment to talk to your doctor.
-Most arrythmias are easily treated.
+Most arrhythmias are easily treated.

 Shortness of breath after COVID-19